Mornings and kids a recipe for chaos and stress.

 1. Get up the first time you are called

-Mom and Dad should not have to remind the kids 3 times to get up.
+Mom and Dad should not have to remind the kids 3, 4 or 5 times to get up.
 When the alarm goes off or mom says get up, get out of bed and start your day.

 My oldest daughter seems to like to use an alarm clock to get up.
 When the alarm goes off, she gets up.
 It works for now (hopefully, it will still work when they are 13).